 Mortality Ensues: In the end, Arwen gives up her immortality to be with Aragorn.

-Multinational Team: The Fellowship, which brings together heroes from across Middle Earth.
+Multinational Team: The Fellowship, which brings together heroes (and four hobbits) from across Middle-Earth.

 The Musical: A rare (possibly unique) literary case.
 Expect any important event to inspire someone to improvise a song, or at least a poem.
 Among those listening, someone will often join in — especially if they're an Elf.